User0k/webtales.dev/public/posts/tree-shaking-in-javascript/index.md

 3. The sub function is not included in the bundle.
 4. The `user` object is fully included in the bundle.

 The behavior of the polyfill is similar to Webpack: you need to manually import it to inform the bundler that it is being used.
 You can try to check if anything changes if you minify the bundle.
-Let\`s modify `vite.config.js` file for this purpose:
+Let's modify `vite.config.js` file for this purpose:

 ```js {3}
 export default defineConfig({